-Founding partners of the European MOOC Consortium (EMC) are the five leading MOOC platforms and partnerships in Europe
+The partners of the European MOOC Consortium (EMC) are the eight leading MOOC platforms and partnerships in Europe

 These partners represent most of the MOOC development work in Europe in terms of learners and number of MOOCs, by offering together over 3000 MOOCs.
-Together, they represent a large network of 400 higher education institutions (HEIs) and companies working in a variety of European languages, including English, France, Spanish and Italian.
+Together, they represent a large network of 400 higher education institutions (HEIs) and companies working in a variety of European languages, including English, France, Spanish, Italian, German and Portuguese.
 The creation of the European MOOC Consortium (EMC) accelerates the collaboration between the major European MOOC players and creates the power and the volume for a serious European MOOC movement.

 EduOpen is a project funded by the Ministry of Education aimed at creating a platform for the delivery of Massive Open Online Courses.